Rent an RV / Travel Trailer / Camper at Ft. Wilderness

 On a budget?
 You have a kitchen and your resort costs are comparatively speaking, much lower.

 Bring the whole family... this is your only option if you want to bring your pets to Disney World.
 There are a limited number of pet friendly sites so you'll want to book your site early.
+We can book your entire package by calling 888-WDW-CHEAP option 3 that includes the campsite, trailer rental, golf cart and tickets.

 FREE Internet is now included for Ft.
 Wilderness Guests.